-- means, follows, monitors, observes, surveys, threatens, or communicates to or about a person, or interferes with a person's property. - b.
+- 29. Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others or suffer significant emotional distress. - a.
+Course of conduct means two or more acts, including, but not limited to, acts in which the Responding Party directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveys, threatens, or communicates to or about a person, or interferes with a person's property.
+Stalking can include repeated, unwanted, intrusive, and/or frightening communications by phone, text, social media, mail, or email; following or waiting for a person at their home, school, work, or other locations, and other actions that control, track, or frighten the targeted individual. - b.
 Reasonable person means a person under similar circumstances and with similar identities to the Impacted Party. - c.
-Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - d.
-Stalking can include repeated, unwanted, intrusive and/or frightening communications by phone, text, social media, mail or email; following or waiting for a person at their home, school, work, or other locations, and other actions that control, track, or frighten the targeted individual. - 9.
-Technological abuse: an act or pattern of behavior that occurs within domestic violence, sexual assault, dating violence or stalking and is intended to harm, threaten, intimidate, control, stalk, harass, impersonate, exploit, extort, or monitor, except as otherwise permitted by law, another person, that occurs using any form of technology, including but not limited to: internet enabled devices, online spaces and platforms, computers, mobile devices, cameras and imaging programs, apps, location tracking devices, or communication technologies, or any other emerging technologies.
+Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - 30.
+Technological abuse: an act or pattern of behavior that is intended to harm, threaten, intimidate, control, stalk, harass, impersonate, exploit, extort, or monitor, except as otherwise permitted by law, another person, that occurs using any form of technology, including but not limited to: artificial intelligence, internet enabled devices, online spaces and platforms, computers, mobile devices, cameras and imaging programs, apps, location tracking devices, or communication technologies, or any other emerging technologies. - 31.
+Theft: Engaging in theft, attempted theft, or unauthorized possession of property.